JelleZijlstra/taxonomy/docs/name.md

     to, but an _EtymologyDetail_ tag is not essential for assigning a name to a complex, because many original descriptions do not specify an etymology.
 - Structured information about the type
-  - _Collector_: Name of the person who collected the type specimen or was otherwise responsible for acquiring it.
+  - _CollectedBy_: The [person](/docs/person) who collected the type specimen or was otherwise responsible for acquiring it.
+  - _Collector_: Similar to _CollectedBy_, but as a string.
+This tag is being phased out.
   - _Date_: Date when the type specimen was collected.
 Ideally this should be the day, but it can be a month or year if no more precise data is available.
   - _Gender_: The biological gender of the type specimen.